molds/molds/doc/README.txt

        "total_steps", "electronic_state", "temperature", "seed"
        and "step_width" are prepared as options.

-       The default value of "total_steps" is 10.
+       The default value of the "total_steps" is 10.

-       "electronic_state" means the electronic eigen state
+       "electronic_state" means the electronic eigenstate
        on which the system walks.
-       The default value of "electronic_state" is 0.
+       The default value of the "electronic_state" is 0.
 That is, electronic ground state is default.

        "temperature" means the temperature in the MC sampling.
-       The default value of "temeprture" is 300[K].
+       The default value of the "temeprture" is 300[K].

        "seed" means the seed of the random-number-generator.
        The random numbers are used during MC sampling.